Running Safety, Walking Safety,

 Running safety, walking safety, & biking safety all involve the risk of being isolated with no help or even any witnesses around.
 Always remember that the law of the wilderness always rules - predators attack the prey that stray away from the herd.

 You can lessen your risk by staying in a more populated area.
 If the crowd starts thinning out, go with them.
-Gamble in Vegas – not in your life.
+Gamble in a casino – not in your life.

 “SAFE” NEIGHBORHOODS ARE ILLUSIONS